 When the keys to the family car are handed over to a teen, it’s exciting for them and terrifying for the parent!
 The freedom a kid has once they have their driver’s license can go to their head, sometimes causing them to cast caution aside.
 Then there’s the sense of immortality—that’s not going to happen to me! — often a typical attitude of young people.
-In fact, the first year a teenager has their license is when they have the highest probability for a car accident.
+In fact, the first year a teenager has their license is when they have the highest probability of a car accident.
 Obviously, there are many good reasons to be concerned about a new teen driver.

 We all know that until a parent hands over the family car keys to their teenager for the first time, the child has been under adult supervision and protection throughout their life.
 But when they’re in a car without a parent, that protection is missing.

 That’s a frightening thought for parents and other motorists alike.

 Car Accidents Are The Leading Cause of Severe Injuries and Death for U.S. Teens on Minnesota Roadways

 According to the Center for Disease Control (CDC), car accidents killed 2,500 teens under the age of 20 in 2018, that’s an average of seven young people die daily. https://www.cdc.gov/parentsarethekey/danger/index.html#anchor_1489161255

 Top 10 Causes of Severe Injuries and Fatalities in Minnesota Teenage Car Accidents

 #1 Driving inexperience

 #2 Teen passengers in the car while driving